gtx-1060/GeneratedPersonsParser/README.md

 }

 ```
-3 You can customize people filter editting persons_filter in *config.py*
+3 You can customize people filter in *config.py*
 ```
 # for example
 persons_filter = {